piotr-edit/piotr-edit.github.io/index.md

 \*Please contact me directly for a customized quote,  including rates in USD or PLN!

+The specific turnaround time will depend on the length of the project, but most edited texts will be returned to you within 3 business days (without express service).

 ### **Advanced style and developmental editing**
 - Providing deeper guidance for structure, content, and flow
 - Supporting translation from Polish to English